IMNMV/DocumentDiglet/README.md

 Project: Offline Semantic Document Search

+*Note this description is outdated as of 8/14.
+Will make an update soon.

 This project aims to create an efficient, offline way to semantically search documents.
 It offers a streamlined approach to make any dynamic repository easily accessible to team members, surpassing the capabilities of simple keyword search functionalities like Ctrl+F or an FAQ.

 By leveraging transformer models and cosine similarity, this project provides the ability to 'converse' with your documents, initiating an interactive and intelligent text exploration.